JiriSlof/KnowledgeBase/MS System Center.md

 - Minimum 8 Core licenses per processor.
 - Minimum 16 Core licenses per server.

+> [!TIP]
+> *A Server ML Core license must be assigned to each physical core in the server, with a minimum of 8 Core licenses per processor, and a minimum of 16 Core licenses per server.
+> For example, a single processor server with 4 cores requires 16 Server ML Core licenses, and a 4-processor server with 8 cores on each processor requires 32 Server ML Core licenses.*

 #### *Server management features reference*:

 |    Feature/Right                                                                                                                                                                                                         |                                          Datacenter edition                                                |                                           Standard edition                                                 |